sumpiem/developer-guides/guides/java.md

 to create cross-platform applications under the concept of *write once, run anywhere*.

-Despite the complexity of the Java ecosystem, it's important to understant that there is only one set of source code for the JDK released under GPL license and hosted at [OpenJDK](http://openjdk.java.net/projects/jdk/).
+Despite the complexity of the Java ecosystem, it's important to understand that there is only one set of source code for the JDK released under GPL license and hosted at [OpenJDK](http://openjdk.java.net/projects/jdk/).
 You can follow [these